Applying to Medical or Dental School

 It will be your responsibility to monitor your account of veCollect regarding the receipt of your letters and to contact reference writers who have not yet submitted them.
 Often a phone call is the best way to touch base with your writer regarding the status of your letter.

 The interview consists of a discussion between you and Leslie Bell, allowing her to get to know you as well as the experiences, passions, academics and extracurricular activities outlined in your “Self-Assessment” and “Resume” (due by February 1st).
-This information will be used to write a comprehensive Committee Letter that will be sent along with your Letters of Recommendation through AMCAS (American Medical College Application Service) to the medical schools to which you are applying.
+This information will be used to write a comprehensive Committee Letter that will be sent along with your Letters of Recommendation to the schools to which you are applying.

 It is recommended that you receive and incorporate feedback from several sources, both personal and professional, to craft your final essay.
 For professional reviews, appointments can be made with the Writing Center and/or the Career Center.
 To ensure that your personal statement is ready to be presented to the Health Professions Advisory Committee, aim to finalize your personal statement by mid-March.